 Sam can be relied upon to give balanced support within the solar industry including technical information, strategy planning, network requirements and customer service.

 Simon Holmes à Court is one of Australia’s leading energy commentators and analysts.
-He is a senior adviser to the Climate and Energy College at the Energy Transition Hub at Melbourne University - a joint project between ANU, Melbourne, a number of academics around Australia and three major German universities.
+He is a senior advisor to the Climate and Energy College at the Energy Transition Hub at Melbourne University - a joint project between ANU, Melbourne, a number of academics around Australia and three major German universities.
 Simon was also the founding Director of Hepburn Wind and Embark.

 Simon writes regularly for the Guardian and Renew Economy and has appeared on ABC’s The Drum and The Business — and is also fairly prolific on twitter.